-While off-plan schemes are suffering, the secondary market is seeing a rise as developers are bringing firm offers to the table to clear inventory.
-Bear in mind buying on the secondary market is still a fairly complicated procedure.
+While off-plan schemes are suffering, the share transfer is seeing a rise as developers are bringing firm offers to the table to clear inventory.
+Bear in mind buying on the share transfer is still a fairly complicated procedure.
 It’s a testament to the current raft of ready property deals that buyers and investors are willing to jump through these hoops – an off-plan purchase can often be completed in one day.

-We hope to see the processes required to buy secondary market units streamlined in coming years, but there are some requirements for an investor to remember.
+We hope to see the processes required to buy share transfer units streamlined in coming years, but there are some requirements for an investor to remember.
 The obvious one – if a deal seems too good to be true, it probably is.
 No one gives away free money.

 Do investigate what might happen if you can’t meet payments, and ensure you are fully aware of any penalties you might incur.
 Agreeing to pay off the property price in four to eight years, for example, might sound like a good idea at the time of handover, but remember this equates to massive cash outflows, which you might not be able to meet for some valid reasons.
 Consider income and payment insurance.